d4n392/Azure-SIEM-Lab/README.md

 ![Screenshot 2024-09-10 222437](https://github.com/user-attachments/assets/2536ef4c-765a-42a1-948a-d8fbaa9979b0)

-### I Installed Azure Monitor Agent (AMA) Data Connector to pull all event logs from the vm endpoint to our Microsoft Sentinel SIEM
+### I Installed Azure Monitor Agent (AMA) Data Connector to pull all event logs from the vm endpoint to our Microsoft Sentinel SIEM.
 _Over 40,000 recorded in two days_